-Do the students come into contact with the wolves?
+Do the children / students come into contact with the wolves?

-They will only come in contact with the wolves if prearranged.
+They will only come in direct contact with the wolves if prearranged.
 If they do a disclaimer form must be signed before the visit and handed to the senior handler in charge before they meet a wolf.
-Generally only small groups at a time can come in direct contact with a wolf (up to 30 maximum).
-This is because they have to be highly supervised when meeting people.
-Respect and comfort for the wolf is paramount along with the safety of the students.
+Generally only small groups at a time can come in direct contact with the wolves (up to 30 maximum).
+This is because the wolf has to be highly supervised when meeting people especially children.
+Respect and comfort for the wolf is paramount along with the safety of the children.